A guide to ordering food and supporting Tucson restaurants during the coronavirus pandemic

 El Charro family restaurants

-Flores Concepts, the owners of El Charro and its sister restaurants Charro Steak, Charro del Rey and Charrovida, announced its offering a 10 percent discount on all carry-out orders until May 1.
+Flores Concepts, the owners of El Charro and its sister restaurants Charro Steak, Charro del Rey and Charrovida, announced its offering a 10% discount on all carry-out orders until May 1.
 The restaurant family is also busting out a limited delivery service for small group orders of at least $100.
-Deliveries must be within three miles of the location and need a minimum-two-hour advance notice.
+Deliveries must be within 3 miles of the location and need a minimum-two-hour advance notice.

 Other options